asancheza/puppet-mount-points/README.md

-# Steps to use it
+# Steps to use mount-point

 - Install Docker Toolbox
 - Install puppet-client from Docker Hub